jamesjsong/Stim/about.markdown

 **Daniel C. LaPointe**

 Hey folks.
 James and Sam roped me into this.
 I’m a junior at Harvard College with a concentration in mathematics and a secondary in psychology.
 Despite this path of study, I’ve always been a humanities sympathizer, hence the blog posts.
 In my spare time I enjoy hiking, playing piano, and talking politics with my high school friends.
 Fun facts?
 I don’t know.
 I sold my GME shares at $420.69, I guess.
-That was cool.

 Topics I may write about in the future include: